ecsworkshop2018/expertalk-2018-ecs-workshop/README.md

 - Add a scaling policy to the ASG based on the schedulable containers.
 - Observe ASG desired count scale in accordance with service scaling.
 - Observe ASG scaling to accomodate deployments.

+### Demo 1 - Cluster updates and service uptime

+We will
+- See how we can maintain service uptime during cluster updates
+- Walk through lambda based setup for cluster draining

+### Demo 2 - Bringing up an environment on demand

+We will
+- Add another environment